 - When he's badly injured and may never walk again, Quarrel notes that "he may not have been the best or the brightest but there are thousands, maybe millions, of people who owe their lives to him."

 - Volstagg the Voluminous, of Marvel Comics' Warriors Three.
 A blowhard who called himself "The Lion of Asgard" and lays claim to several improbable feats of strength, cunning, and bravery, he proves ineffectual and cowardly in actual combat, his only excuse being that he supposedly did them when he was younger.
+He started showing Hidden Depths under Walt Simonson's pen, transforming into a Cowardly Lion and Papa Wolf, whose particular Berserk Button was children being hurt or threatened.
 More recently in the comics, he has been retooled into a Boisterous Bruiser, fond of food, drink, and women and given to much merriment, in more equal contrast with his friends Fandral the Dashing and Hogun the Grim.
 He's still a braggart—such as considering himself the equal of any three or four human Avengers—but not for no reason.

-- In the movie although he still has a hefty appetite, Volstagg is able to carry himself in a fight as well as any of Thor's companions (it takes a veritable dog pile of Asgardian soldiers to subdue him when covering Thor's escape with Loki), averting the trope (but subverting the character as written in some of the comics).
+- In the movie although he still has a hefty appetite, Volstagg is more of a case of Stout Strength, and is able to carry himself in a fight as well as any of Thor's companions (it takes a veritable dog pile of Asgardian soldiers to subdue him when covering Thor's escape with Loki), averting the trope (but subverting the character as written in some of the comics).

 - Several of the members of the new Infinity, Inc. in 52 were very fearless when they were Lex Luthor's media darlings beloved by the public and taking down minor thugs to widespread acclaim, even going so far as to smugly lecture members of the Justice Society that they were the new generation replacing them and that there was nothing they could do about it.
 Then, when Black Adam declared war on the world and a real crisis ensued, they were last seen cowering in some rubble before running away.